Abstract

 The user can

-The user also steer AI generation in this magnet space, simply by placing a marker that indicates "generate element here."
+The user also steer AI generation in this magnet space,

 When AI makes errors for visualizing and generating elements,